jarrodparkes/jarrodparkes.github.io/_posts/2019-01-15-high-growth-handbook.md

 ### BD Hiring
 - Good BD people are extremely detail oriented, structured, tenacious, willing to walk away from a bad deal, put company first, have a sharp eye for legal issues even if no legal background, charismatic
-- Bad BD people may be great sellers but terrible closers; not detail oriented, make too many give/give/give promises (impatient), rush to close deals, don’t think like an owner, they optimize for themselves and not the company, they display a “cowboy” mentality
+- Bad BD people may be great sellers but terrible closers; not detail oriented, make too many give/give/give promises (impatient), rush to close deals, don’t think like an owner, they optimize for themselves and not the company, they display a "cowboy" mentality
 - When screening BD, check their references and see their history of deals struck

 ### Scaling